ryuliuxiaodong/latentspace/latentspace/latentspace.py & how to use it/README.md

-the prerequisite Python packages required for "latentspace.py" are listed below:
+the prerequisite Python packages required for "latentspace.py" are NLTK, numpy, tensorflow, math, seaborn, matplotlib
-NLTK
-numpy
-tensorflow
-math
-seaborn
-matplotlib